-There are plenty of studies that suggest that annual screenings have not lowered death rates by breast cancer.
+There are plenty of studies that suggest that annual screenings have not lowered death rates of breast cancer.
 A large-scale Dutch study, published in the British Medical Journal, claimed that 13 years after universal screening started in The Netherlands, the incidence of the deadly, advanced cancers remained “essentially unchanged”.
 A review by the Swiss Medical Body published in the New England Journal of Medicine states that for every 1,000 women exposed to an annual mammogram, only one additional life is saved.
 It even went on to boldly recommend that their country stop the annual breast cancer screening for women and that routine mammography “is hard to justify”.
 The statement understandably caused a prickly debate but the medical body stood its ground.

-Annual Mammograms: The Official Guidelines For HKSAR
+Annual Mammograms And Breast Cancer Screening: The Official Guidelines For Hong Kong

 Women in Hong Kong are advised to carry out routine breast self-examinations so they become familiar with what’s normal for them at a certain point in their menstrual cycle and bring up any noticeable changes to their doctor’s attention.